tuanmp/CaloINN/README.md

 Parameter               | Explanation
 ----------------------- | --------------------------------------------------------------------
-data\_path              | Name of the hdf5 file containing the data set train\_split            | Fraction of the data set used as training data width\_noise            | Width of the noise to be added to the data mask                    | None or 0: no mask applied; 1: onely punch throughs; 2:without punch throughs calo\_layer             | If given, only this calorimeter layer is used. dtype                   | float16, float32 or float64; Higher precision makes training and generating slower.
+data\_path              | Name of the hdf5 file containing the data set val\_data\_path         | Name of the hdf5 file containing the validation data set xml\_path               | Name of the XML file containing the calorimeter binning val\_frac               | Fraction of the data used for validation width\_noise            | Higher end of the uniform noise to be added to the data dtype                   | float16, float32 or float64; Higher precision makes training and generating slower single\_energy          | Train on a single incident energy, only for dataset 1 xml\_ptype              | Specifics for the XML file: "photon", "pion", or "electron" eval\_dataset           | Needed for the validation used in the CaloChallenge pipeline: "1-photons", "1-pions", "2", or "3"

 ### Training parameters